 In bitmap test mode, an MBIST test consists of the following steps:

 Figure 11.7 shows the timing of an MBIST instruction load.
 The MBISTMODE signal must remain asserted while the core is under reset.
-See Figure 10.5 for more information on reset timing.
+See Figure 10.6 for more information on reset timing.
 MBISTSHIFT is asserted and instruction load data is serially loaded into the Instruction Register through the MBISTDATAIN pin.
-MBISTSHIFT is deasserted on completion of the instruction load.
+MBISTSHIFT is deasserted upon completion of the instruction load.
 MBISTDATAIN has one cycle of latency in relation to MBISTSHIFT.